-For information about using third-party management tools on CentOS, see Third-party Management Tools.
+For information about using third-party management tools in the host operating system, see Third-party Management Tools.

 To locate the IP address of each PM in the everRun Availability Console

 - 1. Click Preferences in the left-hand navigation panel to open the Preferences page. - 2.
 Under System, click IP Configuration. - 3.
 Record the IP address of each PM, node0 and node1.